Branding

 Included

-• Vehicles & corporate clothing
+• Vehicles and corporate clothing

 Files to prepare

-Mark them discreetly with your submission code.
+All physical items must be discreetly marked with your submission code.

 Definition